telerik/teststudio-docs/docs/knowledge-base/visual-studio-kb/convert-trx-to-html.md

 ---
-title: Convert .trx to HTML
+title: Convert Progress Testing Framework Test .trx Results to HTML
-page_title: Convert .trx to HTML
+page_title: Convert Progress Testing Framework Test .trx Results to HTML
-description: Convert .trx test results to HTML format
+description: Convert Progress Testing Framework Test .trx Results to HTML
 position: 1
 ---
 #Convert .trx to HTML#

-*I'm executing Testing Framework-powered tests with Visual Studio's MSTest runner.
+*I'm executing <a href="https://www.telerik.com/teststudio/testing-framework" target="_blank">Progress Testing Framework-powered</a> tests with Visual Studio's MSTest runner.
 The results are outputted to trx result files.
 I would like to convert these files (which are XML-based) into HTML for easier viewing.*

 ##Solution##